grmvishnu/grmvishnu/README.md

 I am looking for Co-op opportunities which start in Jan 2023 and full time opportunities which start in May 2023.
 If you have any leads to help me on this, I would be very grateful.

-I can be contacted via phone on (902)-412-8921 or via email by "grmvishnu123@gmail.com".
+I can be contacted via email by "grmvishnu123@gmail.com".

 Have a good day! :)